walidboughdiri/mf-maestro/README.md

 		- emitBefore : a string, an event emitted before the url's change is done
 		- emitAfter : a string, an event emitted after the url's change is done

 - **mutateEvent(sourceEvent, targetEvent, transformArgsFn)**<a name="events-system-mutateEvent"></a>
 add an event listener to emit ```targetEvent``` when ```sourceEvent``` is emitted.
 It takes these arguments :
    - sourceEvent : a string, the name of the event you want to react to
-	- targetEvent : a string, the name of the event to emit
+	- targetEvent : a string (the name of the event to emit) or a function that will receive all args and return the name of the target event (usefull when you want to [dynamically determine targetEvent](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Topics.Js#L8))
 	- transformArgsFn (optional) : a function that will received all "...args" passed to emit() to transform them if necessary

 - **removeListener(event, callback, context)**
 remove a listener.
 It takes these arguments :
 	- event : a string, the name of the event from which you want to remove the listener
 	- callback : the listener you added earlier (callback reference)
 	- context : a context if needed